MindscapeHQ/raygun4wordpress/README.md

 ## Installation

-Firstly, ensure that the **curl** extension is installed and enabled in your server's php.ini file.
+Firstly, ensure that your server is running PHP 5.3.3 or newer and that it has the **curl** extension is installed and enabled in your server's php.ini file.
 If you are using a *nix system, the package php5-curl may contain the required dependencies.

 ### Manually with Git